day8/re-frame/docs/subscriptions.md

 A UI is just derived data.

 A browser renders tree-shaped data called the DOM.
-Reagent renderers create DOM by computing hiccup-shapped data. subscriptions deliver data to Reagent renderers.
+Reagent renderers create DOM by computing hiccup-shaped data. subscriptions deliver data to Reagent renderers.
 And, `app-db` is the root of this entire flow.

 When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing stages of the "materialised view" that is ultimately DOM.
 Together these three dominoes implement a reactive dataflow.